 The fair value of each investment as reported does not necessarily represent the amount that may ultimately be realized, since such amounts depend upon future circumstances that cannot reasonably be determined until the position is actually liquidated.
 The evaluation of the fair value of portfolio funds is based on the most recent available valuation information provided by the portfolio funds, adjusted for subsequent distributions from and capital contributions to such portfolio funds, if any.
 The evaluation of the fair value of co-investments is based on the most recent information available at the time of valuation ascribed to such investments by the sponsor partnership.
-If the manager does not agree with this valuation, holds different securities than the sponsor partnership, is unable to obtain the sponsor partnership's valuation, or has information that results in a different valuation, the manager may use its own internal evaluation of fair value.
+If the manager does not agree with this valuation, or has information that results in a different valuation, the manager may use its own internal evaluation of fair value.
 The assumptions are based upon the nature of the investment and the underlying business.
 The valuation techniques vary based upon investment type and involve a certain degree of expert judgment.